What actually happens to travelers here.

 Typical cost band: $15,000-60,000

-Common providers: Global Rescue, MedJet, International SOS β compare current quotes and policy terms before relying on any single provider.
+Common providers: Global Rescue, MedJet, International SOS

 Recommended

-- π‘ Tick-borne Encephalitis (for rural/forested areas, spring through autumn)
+- Tick-borne Encephalitis (for rural/forested areas, spring through autumn)

 No mandatory vaccinations.
 Estonia has tick-borne encephalitis risk.
 Ensure routine vaccinations are current.

-Tap water is safe to drink throughout Estonia.
+Tap water: Safe to drink β Tap water is safe to drink throughout Estonia.

 Good food safety standards.
 Estonian cuisine features rye bread, smoked fish, and dairy products β all safe from reputable sources.

-International crisis support: 112 for psychiatric emergencies
+English / international line: 112 for psychiatric emergencies

 English-speaking therapists: Available in Tallinn.
 Expect β¬50-90 per session.